s-abhi-jumpingplay/slot_demo/README.md

   - In case of user win, winning details will display below the reel area ( replacing good luck msg ).
   - A quick rollup will play to the total win amount and will be placed right below the balance meter.
-  - On roll up complete, balnce meter will update.
+  - On roll up complete, balance meter will update.
   - All the winning symbols start playing fade-in animation in a cyclic manner.

   - Player will not be able to bet in case of insufficient balance and will be notified by "Insufficent balance" message in place of Good Luck! message
   - Once the bet is reduced below the balance, player can place a bet again.

-  - Win Celebration
-  - Coin shower rains from top to bottom in case of a line win.
+  - Win Celebration : Coin shower rains from top to bottom in case of a line win.

-- Play it here
+- Play it here :
     3x3-slot-demo.netlify.app